jwiegley/johnwiegley/posts/2003-10-29-butterflies.md

 ---
 title: Butterflies
-date: Wed, 29 Oct 2003 12:00:00 +0000
 category: Poems
 ---

     Why they make a nest of my stomach, I'll never know.
     But they have such beautiful colors, such rhythms!
     I forgive them.

     Only let my caller call,
     so that her voice may set them free.